QAPI basics for skilled nursing

 Do some light reading

-You also need an understanding of developing and maintaining the QAPI process.
+You also need an understanding of developing and maintaining the QAPI basics of the entire process.
 Knowing where and how to start can be confusing.
 To support your initiatives, the Centers for Medicare and Medicaid Services (CMS) has many resources that not only help with the QAPI plan but also help create the culture to support your quality initiatives.
 These can be found at the CMS web site here.
 If you haven’t read through these online tools, I’d recommend doing so.
 For example, their self-assessment tool will help you evaluate and leverage existing processes.